Analysis of the Threshold for Energy Consumption in Displacement of Random Sensors: Introduction

-For the case of $m=1$ each sensor is occupied with omnidirectional antenna of identical \textit{sensing radius} $r_1>0.$ Thus, a sensor placed at location $x$ in the unit interval can cover any point at distance at most $r_1$ either to the left or right of $x.$ (See Figure \ref{fig.1}(a)).
+For the case of unit interval $[0,1]$ each sensor is equipped with an omnidirectional antenna of identical \textit{sensing radius} $r_1>0.$ Thus, a sensor placed at location $x$ on the unit interval can cover any point at distance at most $r_1$ either to the left or right of $x.$ (See Figure \ref{fig.1}(a)).

-For the case of $m=2$ each sensor has identical \textit{square sensing radius} $r_2>0.$ \begin{Definition}[Square Sensing Radius] We assume that a sensor located in position $(x_1,x_2)$ where $0 \le x_1,x_2\le 1$ can cover any point in the area delimited by the square with the $4$ vertices $(x_1\pm r_2,x_2\pm r_2)$ and and call $r_2$ the square sensing radius of the sensor. \footnote{The concept of square sensing radius was introduced in the paper \cite{adhocnow2015_KK} which received the Best Paper Award at the 14th International Conference ADHOC-NOW 2015.} \end{Definition} Figure \ref{fig.1}(b) illustrates \textit{square sensing radius} .
+For the case of unit square $[0,1]^2$ each sensor has identical \textit{square sensing radius} $r_2>0.$ \begin{Definition}[cf. \cite{adhocnow2015_KK} Square Sensing Radius] We assume that a sensor located in position $(x_1,x_2)$ where $0 \le x_1,x_2\le 1$ can cover any point in the area delimited by the square with corner points $(x_1\pm r_2,x_2\pm r_2)$ and call $r_2$ the square sensing radius of the sensor. \end{Definition} Figure \ref{fig.1}(b) illustrates the \textit{square sensing radius}.

-However, in most cases sensing area of a sensor is a circular disk of radius $r_c$ but our investigation can be easily applied to this model by taking circle circumscribing the square.
-The upper bound result proved in the sequel for square sensing radius $r_2$ are obviously valid for circular disk of radius $r_c$ equal to $\sqrt{2}r_2.$
+However, in most cases the sensing area of a sensor is a circular disk of radius $r_c$ but our upper bound result proved in the sequel for square sensing radius $r_2$ are obviously valid for circular disk of radius $r_c$ equal to $\sqrt{2}r_2$ circumscribing the square.